Aemony/NieRAutomata-New-Game-with-Costumes/README.md

 1. Download the appropriate SaveSlot_2.dat and move it to My Documents\My Games\NieR_Automata.
 Rename it if necessary (Slot 1 -> SaveSlot_0.dat, and so on).

    * **Heavy Armor** only includes 2B's Heavy Armor costume that is unlocked in route C. This is for players w/o the DLC.

+     *Note regarding the Heavy Armor:* This armor will be lost after the Prologue section, along with the rest of your items and secondary weapon.
+It can, however, be recovered when you arrive to the City Ruins by looting the old body at the Abandoned Factory.

    * **Heavy Armor + DLC Costumes** includes both 2B's Heavy Armor costume as well as the 3 additional costumes that were released in the DLC.
 This is for players w/ the DLC.

+     *Note regarding the DLC costumes:* These items will be lost after the Prologue section, and won't be recovered along with the other items when you loot the old body at the Abandoned Factory.
+However if you've equipped the DLC costume during the prologue section then 2B will still have this on her even after the self-destruction.

 2. Use the bundled NieRAutomata-SteamID64-Editor to update the SteamID64 stored in the files to your own.
 For more information about that tool, see https://github.com/Idearum/NieRAutomata-SteamID64-Editor